-Coronavirus (COVID-19): symptoms and testing
+Coronavirus (COVID-19): symptoms, testing and vaccine

 Watch for symptoms.
 Symptoms can vary from person to person and in different age groups.
 Symptoms may take up to 14 days to appear after exposure to COVID-19.

 Some of the more common symptoms include:

 - new or worsening cough